forrestfwilliams/hyp3_insar/README.md

 1. Request, download and prep a stack of HyP3 interferograms
 2. Identify an area of analysis within the InSAR stack
-3. Using MintPy, perform a SBAS-based InSAR timeseries analysis using a double difference filter to highlight local deformation (see Roering et al 2020)
+3. Using MintPy, perform a SBAS-based InSAR timeseries analysis using a double difference filter to highlight local deformation (see [Bekaert et al 2020](https://doi.org/10.1016/j.rse.2020.111983))
-4. Combine InSAR velocity datasets from ascending and descending orbits to estimate movement in the vertical direction and local deformation “hot spots”
+4. Combine InSAR velocity datasets from ascending and descending orbits to estimate movement in the East-West / vertical direction and identify local deformation “hot spots”

 Each of these steps is contained within a separate notebook.
 Read on to learn more about each notebook.